 y parameter from its parent.

 child.layout to lay out its children.
-But since we've split layout into two phases, we need to change those recursive calls to call either
+We need to split that recursive call into two:

-We also need to make sure that our layout objects don't do anything interesting in the constructor.
-The hope, after all, is to keep layout objects around between reflows, and that means we won't call the constructor on reflow.
-If we do anything interesting in the constructor, it won't get updated as the page changes.
+One final subtlety: I plan to keep layout objects around between reflows, and that means we won't call the constructor on reflow.
+So layout object can’t read from the page in the constructor: the constructor won't be re-run when the page changes.
 In block layout, the margin, padding, and border values are computed in the constructor; let's move that computation into

 layout1.
 Plus, the

 children array is initialized in the constructor, but it's only modified in

 Let’s review the changes before executing them in the other layout modes: